netsec-ethz/scion-tutorials/content/install/src.md

 !!!
 Note
     SCIONLab runs a version of SCION built from the branch `scionlab` in netsec-ethz/netsec-scion.
-    This branch (intenionally) lags behind the scionproto/scion master.
+    This branch (intentionally) lags behind the scionproto/scion master.
 As there are still (rarely) breaking changes in the SCION protocol, running `master` may or may not be compatible with `scionlab`.

 !!!
 Tip